 var currentInterval = window.createjs.Ticker.getInterval();

-// Temporarily mess with the interval
+// Temporarily change the interval

 window.createjs.Ticker.setInterval(currentInterval + 100);